 - Paying the veteran’s VA funding fee

-- Paying towards setup of the veteran’s tax and insurance escrow
+- Paying towards the setup of the veteran’s tax and insurance escrow

 - Offering gifts or upgrades as an incentive to purchase

 Standard buyer’s closing costs do not apply under the seller concession rule for VA loans.
-That means items like recording fees and taxes, title work, flood certifications, etc. are not limited to a 4% cap.
-In essence a veteran could buy a home using VA financing, with no money out of pocket, provided that the above rule is followed.
+That means items like recording fees and taxes, title work, flood certifications, etc., are not limited to a 4% cap.
+A veteran could buy a home using VA financing, with no money out of pocket, provided that the above rule is followed.

 Compromise Sales

-VA has a program that pays out millions every year to realtors for finding buyers on properties that are owned by veterans who have a VA home loan already in place.
+VA has a program that pays out millions every year to realtors for finding buyers on properties owned by veterans who already have a VA home loan.
 VA calls it a Compromise Sale.
 Mary Institutions refer to it as a ‘Short Sale.
 “Here are some basic details:

 - Realtor gets paid from the sale proceeds